PassByYou888/LingoFuse-Tools/readme.md

 ---

 **LingoFuse-Tools** — makes cross-language RPC binding generation simple, consistent, and automatable.
+**GUI, CLI, or MCP — the same tool, the same output, ready for a human or an AI to drive.**